-Jane Hooper, the fortune teller-This story is adapted from the Reminiscences of Joseph Smith and Reminiscences of a Newburyport Nonagenarian, and brings together no less than four incredible old tales.
+Jane Hooper, the fortune teller-This story is adapted from the Reminiscences of Joseph Smith and Reminiscences of a Nonagenarian and brings together no less than four incredible old tales.
 Jane Hooper was in 1760 a Newburyport “school dame” but after she lost that job she found fame as a fortune teller and became known in our area as “Madam Hooper, the Witch.”
-The Madam … Continue reading Jane Hooper, the fortune teller
+The Madam had very bright … Continue reading Jane Hooper, the fortune teller

 High Street-Thomas Franklin Waters wrote in Ipswich in the Massachusetts Bay Colony that in past times High Street was also called Hill Street, Great Street, Broad Street, Long Street, Bay Road, and The King’s Highway.
 The section beyond the Old North Burial Ground was “the West End,” a tradition long forgotten, but going in the other direction … Continue reading High Street